 They created the metrics such as Training Stress Score (TSS), Intensity Factor (IF), and Normalized Power (NP) which are widely referred to if you ride with a power meter.

 Training Peaks also invented the Performance Management Chart (PMC), which is a very important chart that measures your fatigue, fitness, and more importantly, form.

 - Detailed data.
 All the data are broken down into minutiae detail that can be used to develop incredibly specific training plans.

 - Great data analytics features.
 If you’re a data geek, you’ll love Training Peaks.

 Training Peaks Cons

 - Not as User Friendly.
-The user interface is jam packed of data but not as intuitive and user friendly compared to its competitors.
+The user interface is jam-packed with data but not as intuitive and user-friendly compared to its competitors.

-There is a free 14 days version trial version for you to try it out.
-Pricing wise, it starts from $10/month, depending on the frequency you are paying.
+There is a free 14 days version trial version for you to try out.
+Pricing-wise, it starts from $10/month, depending on the frequency you are paying.
 That cost does offer amazing value given what’s on offer and the features it includes.

 - Paid Monthly. $20/month